prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   The request must be a `PostOrderRequest`.

-  :query payment_target: optional query that specifies the payment target preferred by the client.
-Can be used to select among the various (active) wire methods supported by the instance.

-  **Response**
+  **Response:**

   :status 200 OK:
     The backend has successfully created the proposal.
 The response is a :ts:type:`PostOrderResponse`.
+  :status 404 Not found:
+    The order given used products from the inventory, but those were not found in the inventory.
+Or the merchant instance is unknown.
+Details in the error code.
+NOTE: no good way to find out which product is not in the inventory, we MAY want to specify that in the reply.
+  :status 410 Gone:
+    The order given used products from the inventory that are out of stock.
+    The reponse is a :ts:type:`OutOfStockResponse`.

   .. ts:def:: PostOrderRequest

     interface PostOrderRequest {
       // The order must at least contain the minimal
       // order detail, but can override all
-      order: MinimalOrderDetail | ContractTerms;
+      order: Order;

+      // specifies the payment target preferred by the client.
+Can be used
+      // to select among the various (active) wire methods supported by the instance.
+      payment_target: string;

+      // specifies that inventory management is desired.
+If not given,
+      // the backend does NOT check for the availability of stocks and
+      // ignores the ``product_id`` (except to possibly fill in details
+      // about the product, if ``auto_complete`` is requested).
+      manage_inventory: boolean;

+      // specifies that automatically completing fields based on the
+      // inventory data is desired.
+If given,
+      // the backend tries to expand the products-list with additional
+      // information and -- if missing -- will also compute the
+      // total amount (as the sum of the product of price times
+      // quantity for all items in the order).
+Frontends can still override
+      // individual product prices or the total simply by providing them,
+      // for example to provide discounts.
+      auto_complete: boolean;

+      // Specifies a lock identifier that was used to
+      // lock a product in the inventory.
+Only useful if
+      // ``manage_inventory`` is set.
+Used in case a frontend
+      // reserved quantities of the individual products while
+      // the shopping card was being built.
+Multiple UUIDs can
+      // be used in case different UUIDs were used for different
+      // products (i.e. in case the user started with multiple
+      // shopping sessions that were combined during checkout). lock_uuids?: UUID[];

     }

+    type Order : MinimalOrderDetail | InventoryOrderDetail | ContractTerms;

   The following fields must be specified in the ``order`` field of the request.
 Other fields from `ContractTerms` are optional, and will override the defaults in the merchant configuration.